burger-style menu icon

 What's the food like?

-You’ll get three meals a day from your Henderson mess.
+You’ll get three meals a day from your Henderson Mess.
 We’ve created a balanced diet that gives you the essential energy and nutrition for life in the RAF.
 There are options available at each sitting so you can choose the meal that will power you through the day.
 All dietary requirements are catered for including vegan, vegetarian, pescatarian, halal and milk alternatives.

 FITNESS